jawah/niquests/docs/user/advanced.rst

 Prepared Requests
 -----------------

-Whenever you receive a :class:`Response <requests.Response>` object from an API call or a Session call, the ``request`` attribute is actually the ``PreparedRequest`` that was used.
+Whenever you receive a :class:`Response <niquests.Response>` object from an API call or a Session call, the ``request`` attribute is actually the ``PreparedRequest`` that was used.
 In some cases you may wish to do some extra work to the body or headers (or anything else really) before sending a